Mobirise/Mobirise/README.md

 [MobiRise Bootstrap Website Builder](http://mobirise.com/) creates responsive, retina and mobile friendly websites in a few clicks.
 Easy and fast.

-### Drag and drop website builder
-Make your own mobile website in minutes!
-Mobirise helps you cut down development time by providing you with a flexible website editor with a drag and drop interface.
-### Live preview
-See the result instantly without a need to save or export!
-### Modern styles
-Mobirise has provided for website developers a growing library of modern blocks which can be used either partially or in full for every website developed through the builder.
-### Bootstrap 3
-Bootstrap 3 has been noted as one of the most reliable and proven frameworks and Mobirise has been equipped to develop websites using this framework.
-### Create a beautiful website.
-Whether you want to create a blog, eCommerce store, portfolio, or all of the above, you can express your idea with a website powered by our elegant yet intuitive platform.

 ### Main changes in v1.6:
 * Link now can be set to the in-page anchors (with smooth scroll) and other project pages